Tubebaum/pltcatan/styleguide.md

         print thirdNumber
 ```

-* Class names should use UpperCamelCase
+* Class names should use UpperCamelCase.

 ```
 class StringBuilder: